Meet The Team

 Dan specialises in cardiovascular imaging and is accredited in advanced heart ultrasound scans (echocardiography) and cardiac MRI.

 Dan was one of the authors of the National guidelines on the screening of sports participants, published in 2018.
-He was also the lead author for the national guidelines on the use of heart ultrasound scans to help diagnose pulmonary hypertension, published in 2018.

 Dan is the author and editor of several national and international cardiology textbooks.
 It allows Dan to give a modern and expert opinion on a wide range of cardiological presentations.

 James is a Clinical Scientist with over 15 years NHS experience in Cardiology specialising in cardiac ultrasound.
 James has an undergraduate degree in Sport and Exercise Science, a second degree in Clinical Physiology and a research PhD in Echocardiography from the University of Bath.

 In 2018, along with Dr Dan Augustine, James has set up one of the few physiologist led dobutamine stress echo services in the country, undertaking weekly lists in the NHS.
 James has an active research back ground investigating ultrasound changes in Pulmonary Hypertension and holds a Senior Lectureship post at a local University.